-The fact that you are on my website reading this page means you realize you need help with your Google AdWords account.
+The fact that you are on my website reading this page means you realize you need help with your Google Ads account.
 That’s good, because I am absolutely, positively sure I can help you.
 However, is my service the best alternative for what you need right now?
 That is the question I’m trying to help you answer.

 Here are some characteristics of a prospective client I believe will be pleased with my work.